...

 For those planning more rail travel around Hokkaido, a JR Hokkaido Rail Pass can be a great value.
 It offers unlimited travel on JR lines (including to Niseko) for a set number of days and can be booked in advance through Klook.
 This not only locks in your pass but also saves you from navigating ticket machines or language barriers on arrival.

-If your schedule and logistics allow, I think the best move is to ski both Niseko and Rusutsu.
-They’re only about 20 minutes apart by car, and snowfall can differ surprisingly between them despite the short distance.
-With a rental car, it’s easy to monitor snow reports and pick the best mountain each day.
+If your schedule and logistics allow, the best move is to ski both Niseko and Rusutsu.
+They’re only about 20 to 30 minutes apart by car, yet snowfall, crowds, and even the feel of the mountains can vary significantly on the same day.
+With a rental car, it’s easy to watch the weather, check conditions, and choose the better option each morning.

-Prefer something more laid-back and less discovered, but with equally legendary tree skiing?
-Rusutsu might be for you.
-It’s quieter, has fewer crowds, and still delivers on deep Japow days.
-You’ll find a handful of high-end options like the Westin Rusutsu, but without the party scene Niseko is known for.
+If you prefer something quieter and more laid back, but still want deep Japow and excellent tree skiing, Rusutsu may be the better fit.
+It’s calmer, sees fewer crowds, and still delivers on storm days.
+There are high-end options like the Westin Rusutsu, but without the busy village atmosphere that Niseko is known for.

 Can you day trip between Niseko and Rusutsu?